coop152/obsidian-vaults/Year 3/Giving Meaning To Programs/Contextual Equivalence.md

 ![](Pasted%20image%2020231127140041.png)
 Recall that we can always find the smallest equivalence relation containing some relation by forming its reflexive symmetric transitive closure.
 Using this method, we know that for terms $t$ and $t'$ we have
 ![](Pasted%20image%2020231127140140.png)
-In other words, two terms are alpha-beta-eta-equivalent
+In other words, two terms are alpha-beta-eta-equivalent if